best pocket knives

 • Opening mechanism: SOG Assisted Technology (SAT)

-• Its full metal construction is durable and sturdy
+• Its complete metal construction is durable and sturdy

 • The clip can be used for low carry or holding bills and cards